ryanmcnally93/little-strings/README.md

 I used a stack overflow to fix the woff2 error coming up - https://stackoverflow.com/questions/69127435/how-to-fix-ensure-text-remains-visible-during-webfont-load-bootstrap-icons-woff/69311017#69311017

 Explain that to make accordions and carousels work in future you will not use massive bootstrap documents

+Would it be more beneficial for page speeds to have separate css files for different pages?